DevExpress-Examples/XAF_Security_E4908/Console/CS/Readme.md

 <!-- default file list -->

-This example demonstrates how you can access data protected by the [Security System](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system/security-system-overview) from your Non-XAF application.
+This example demonstrates how to access data protected by the [Security System](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system/security-system-overview) from your Non-XAF application.
+The application outputs secured data to the 'result.txt' file.

+The example contains some C# code snippets.
+For the entire code versions see our [CS](/CS) and [VB](/VB) directories.

 ### Prerequisites
 * Run the XafSolution.Win project and log in with the 'User' or 'Admin' username and empty password to generate a database with business objects from the XafSolution.Module project.